 How to explain local citations

-According to the Moz 2018 Local Ranking Factors Survey, local citations are the fifth most important local pack ranking factor.
+According to Whitespark’s Local Ranking Factors Survey, local citations are a local pack ranking factor.
 This can be a hard sell to a client stuck in their traditional SEO mindset because citations sound suspiciously like the early 2000’s craze for worthless directory listings.
 The key here is to show the specific value that citations have for local consumers.

 Citations on business listings and directory sites are critical for local businesses.
 They don’t carry the same ranking weight as they used to, but getting in the right business listings sites is still fundamental to local SEO success.
 This can seem like a waste of time and effort to some business owners, but you can win that argument by explaining that local citations are effectively the super-charged version of the physical Yellow Pages book.

 Not only is the online listing far easier to access and browse than the dusty old paper book; the digital listings provide Google with information that makes the business seem more trustworthy.
 This isn’t specific to Google—this consistency is important to winning over local consumers, too.
 Seeing several listings with consistent address, telephone number and website details across familiar sites like Yelp and FourSquare can be a strong indicator of trustworthiness, while getting these wrong can be risky.

 Whereas the analog household may only have had access to the Yellow Pages directory and local paper, today there are countless directories easily found online, for any industry you can think of.
 This means brick-and-mortar business owners need to be a lot more prolific, with many more citations and as many niche citations as possible.